-In 2008 Democrats were able to regain the House, Senate and the presidency, only to lose House and Senate majorities again in 2010 — leaving President Obama unable to advance his Democratic agenda except through generous use of which Donald Trump was anxious and able to reverse immediately upon taking office.
-Now, in 2018, the Trump Factor, has given birth to the notion of a 2018 Democratic "Blue Wave" to which many Democratic candidates have hitched their hopes, oblivious to the reality that waves are by nature short-lived.
+In 2008 Democrats were able to regain the House, Senate and the presidency, only to lose House and Senate majorities again in 2010 – leaving President Obama unable to advance his Democratic agenda except by resorting to reversible which Donald Trump was anxious and able to reverse immediately upon taking office.

 According to the pollsters, in 2016, Hillary Clinton won the popular vote by over 3 million but lost the election because a relatively small number of Americans in a few key districts, some of whom had previously voted for Barack Obama, voted for Donald Trump.

 While it's true that Trump had made countless outrageous promises and demagogic statements during his campaign, these voters, along with many disgruntled Independents and Republicans, voted for him because:

 - Like all Republican politicians before him, Trump promised what they most desired: LOWER TAXES and JOBS

 - The Insecure Majority fears Democratic views on some issues important to them, especially TAXES.

 - Without historical justification, the Insecure Majority sees Democrats as fiscally-irresponsible, tax-and-spend liberals

 - Democratic candidates lack a cohesive plan to address and overcome these obstacles to their own election